Ciela2002/encrypty-chan/ENCRYPTION_DETAILS.md

 Notice we're only attempting to decrypt the first 32 bytes (or the entire file if it's smaller)?
 The `InvalidTag` exception will be raised immediately if the authentication fails, regardless of the file size.

 ### The Speed Advantage: It's All About Efficiency

 For a file of size $n$ bytes, full decryption takes $O(n)$ time.
 Partial verification?
 That's $O(1)$ with a fixed verification chunk size.
 The time ratio between full decryption and partial verification is approximately:

 $$R_{time} = \frac{T_{full}}{T_{partial}} \approx \frac{n}{c}$$

 Where $c$ is our 32-byte verification chunk.
 For large files (think gigabytes), this translates to a massive speed improvement.
-We're talking milliseconds instead of seconds or even minutes.
+We're talking milliseconds instead of seconds or even minutes this is insane.

 ### The Security Guarantee: No Compromise